 You can start a ride and we post an update on our update page to get more people for you.
 In reality, this type of trip usually has riders with different riding experiences (from novice to competent off-road riders).
 In case you care about strangers in the group, you’d better book a strictly private tour.

-The youngest rider rode with us was 10 years old boy and the oldest rider was 77 years old man.
-Most of our riders are between 30 and 50 years old.
+To date, the youngest rider rode with us was 10 years old boy (a professional minibike racer) and the oldest rider was an 82-year man.
+However, most of our riders are between 30 and 50 years old.